A Dutch-Book Trap for Misspecification: Introduction

 \section{Introduction}

+A growing literature (surveyed in Bohren and Hauser, 2025) documents the consequences of updating beliefs using a misspecified model of the world.
+Model misspecification leads entirely rational (i.e., Bayesian) agents astray by inducing them to misinterpret the data and compute incorrect posteriors.
+Is there a general sense in which model misspecification is harmful for decision-making?
+We provide an answer to this question through a two-fold Dutch-book argument.

-The classical Dutch book argument (Ramsey 1931, De Finetti 1937) is a cornerstone of probability theory.
-It says that an agent may accept a set of bets that return an aggregate loss under every state (i.e., a Dutch\footnote{ Differently from the disease and the auction, there is no known historical reason why such a system of bets was ascribed to the Dutch as well.} book) if her assessments of the relative likelihoods of states cannot be summarized by a probabilistic belief.
-Later (Lehman 1955, Kemeny 1955), also the converse was proven: an agent cannot be \textquotedblleft Dutch-booked\textquotedblright\ if she evaluates all bets with the same, well-defined probability measure over the possible states.
+The classical Dutch-book argument (Ramsey 1931, De Finetti 1937) is a cornerstone of probability theory.
+It says that an agent (\emph{he}) may accept a set of bets that returns an aggregate loss under every state (i.e., a Dutch book) if his preferences cannot be rationalized by one probabilistic belief.
+Later (Lehman 1955, Kemeny 1955), the converse was also proven: an agent cannot be Dutch-booked if he evaluates all bets with the same probabilistic belief about the state.
+In the classical Dutch-book argument, there is no time dimension.
+However, the agent may progressively receive information about a fundamental state, and the bookmaker (\emph{she}) could offer one bet conditional on every piece of news.
+Epistemologists have studied this problem in a framework where the agent learns finer and finer partitions of the state space on which he bets.\footnote{ An exception is Pettigrew (2023): see the literature review.}\ Under the assumption that every state is deemed possible at the outset, Teller (1973) and Lewis (1999) have shown that an agent cannot be Dutch-booked if and only if he updates beliefs by conditioning.\footnote{ Rescorla (2022) surveys Dutch-book arguments and extends the argument for conditioning to the presence of subjectively impossible states.}

-In the classical Dutch book argument there is no time dimension.
-But an agent may progressively learn about the state and the bookmaker could offer the different bets in a sequence --- a diachronic Dutch book.
-In this case, the agent can be Dutch-booked even if she holds a well-defined probabilistic belief at every point in time.
-If the agent does not deem any state impossible, Teller (1973) and Lewis (1999) have shown that she can be Dutch-booked if and only if her beliefs are not updated with the rules of conditioning.\footnote{ If the agent assigns probability $0$ to a state, she might be trivially Dutch-booked by being offered a loss for that state.
-I will rule out this uninteresting possibility with a simple tie-breaking rule.
-Rescorla (2021) extends the diachronic Dutch book theorem of Teller (1973) and Lewis (1999) to the case of subjectively impossible states with a more sophisticated rule of belief revision.}

-This paper deals with mutually exclusive discoveries.
-Constructing a Dutch book across counterfactual contingencies may sound like a pointless exercise: if some contingency is not reached, some bet is not sold, so the bookmaker cannot secure the profit.
-Yet, there are at least two possible objections against this view.

-\begin{description} \item[-] There do exist meaningful ways to aggregate bets across counterfactual contingencies.
-While the probabilities of states in different contingencies may be subjective, the probabilities of the contingencies given the states can be objective, and the agent may be Dutch-booked in objective expected terms.
-Then, the agent, or a population of like-minded agents subject to identical experiments, will suffer a certain loss in the long run, if the situation is repeated, or in aggregate.